bioinformatics-centre/BayesTyper/README.md

 BayesTyper performs genotyping of all types of variation (including SNPs, indels and complex structural variants) based on an input set of variants and read k-mer counts.
 Internally, BayesTyper uses exact alignment of k-mers to a graph representation of the input variants and reference sequence in combination with a probabilistic model of k-mer counts to do genotyping.

 ## News ##
+* 18 June 2018: BayesTyper paper published as *Technical Report* in *Nature Genetics* ([link](https://www.nature.com/articles/s41588-018-0145-5)).
+    * Please note that the results presented in the paper were obtained using BayesTyper [v1.2.0](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.2)
+    * The new BayesTyper [v >= 1.3](https://github.com/bioinformatics-centre/BayesTyper/releases/latest) requires **much less memory** and **runs faster** than stated in *Supplementary Table 2* in the manuscript with no impact on sensitivity and genotyping acceracy as compared with v1.2.
+Please refer to the *Computational requirements* section below and the [release notes](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.3) for version 1.3 for further details.

 * 18 June 2018: Patch ([v1.3.1](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.3.1))